Summary of Qualifications

 - Created bibliographies for story time handouts and teacher training workshops.
 Created and wrote blog weekly features such as “Who Pooped?” and “Ask a Naturalist.”

 Real Food Company, San Francisco, California

-- As store manager (2005-2007), developed staff’s customer service skills and product knowledge, leading to 7% increase in annual sales.
+- As store manager (2005-2007), managed 50+ employees in ten different service departments, oversaw budgets and purchasing, created a culture which valued excellent customer service and deep product knowledge, leading to 7% increase in annual sales.

 Master of Library and Information Science, 2011

 OCR Diploma in Circus Skills and Physical Theatre, 2000